stfc/PSyclone/doc/developer_guide/modules.rst

 only happens the very first time - creating an instance is therefore very cheap.

-There three constant objects can be imported as follows:
+There two constant objects can be imported as follows:

 - ``from psyclone.domain.gocean import GOceanConstants``
 - ``from psyclone.domain.lfric import LFRicConstants``